 Despite their illegality, magic mushrooms are still widely used and sold in the UK.
 They can be found in various forms, such as fresh or dried, and can be eaten, brewed in tea, or mixed with other substances.
 The laws surrounding their use and possession are often murky and unclear, leading to confusion among users and authorities alike.

-In 2005, the legality of magic mushrooms in the UK was challenged when a group called the “Friends of the Mushroom” argued that psilocybin was a natural substance and should not be illegal.
-The case was heard in court, but ultimately the judge ruled that magic mushrooms were indeed illegal under the Misuse of Drugs Act.
+In 2005, a magic mushrooms controversy occurred in the UK in which a group named “Friends of the Mushroom” expressed their views that psilocybin is a natural substance which should not be illegal.
+The case was brought to court, however, the judge finally stated that magic mushrooms were illegal according to the Misuse of Drugs Act.

-However, there have been some recent developments in the UK regarding magic mushrooms.
-In 2018, researchers from Imperial College London conducted a clinical trial of psilocybin as a treatment for depression.
-The results were promising, showing significant improvements in mood among participants.
-This has led some to call for a reassessment of the legality of magic mushrooms for therapeutic purposes.
+On the flip side, there have been some positive changes concerning magic mushrooms in the UK recently.
+In 2018, researchers at Imperial College London conducted a clinical trial using psilocybin as a treatment for depression.
+The findings were encouraging, indicating a noticeable improvement in mood of at least half of the participants.
+This has caused some to ask for the revision of the status of magic mushrooms in the case of therapeutic purposes.

 Photo Credit: Zoom Testing